You know how there’s like the good recipes and then there’s the great ones? Take these Vegan Chocolate Chunk Brownies for an example.

-I think the distinguishing factor is whether or not it gets remembered and requested again or if it quickly falls into that lonely pit of recipe oblivion and is just a one time thing.
-Obviously there are no hard fast rules here, and there is definitely plenty of grey area, but in general if it doesn’t make an impression then it doesn’t make the favorites list and become an instant classic.
+I think the distinguishing factor is whether or not the recipe gets remembered and requested again or if it quickly falls into that lonely pit of recipe oblivion and is just a one time thing.
+Obviously there are no hard fast rules here, and there is definitely plenty of grey area.
+In general if it doesn’t make an impression then it doesn’t make the favorites list and become an instant classic.

 I think you’ve probably all figured out by now that I have a problem leaving plain and simple alone.
 It’s pretty bad.
 I’m always wanting to add that one extra thing that takes food to the next level.
-I consider this somewhat irritating habit to be both a gift and a curse because when it comes into play it usually ends in (eh hem, if I do say so myself) works of utter and complete genius!……..or, more often, in complete failure.
+I consider this somewhat irritating habit to be both a gift and a curse.
+When it comes into play it usually ends in (eh hem, if I do say so myself) works of utter and complete genius! ……..or, more often, in complete failure.
 Wah, wah, wah….

 So in thinking about all of the recipes that I actually use all the time and trying to figure out which ones I’m missing, I realized that I have somehow never come up with an “it” brownie recipe.
 Yeah, I’ve made a ton of different kinds of brownies in the past.
 I’ve tried everything from mocha brownies to healthy ones with beans and avocados in them (which considering that, were shockingly good by the way), but I’ve never created that basic brownie to top all other brownies, you know?
 That’s what got me started on this search to find it.
 I’ve been making small batches of brownies for a few weeks now as a kind of side project and testing different tweaks after each one.
 Luckily for me, there’s a handful of people around at all times that are willing to help me out in testing them and then make it ridiculously easy to vanish the extras.
 Ha, imagine that, a few extra brownies disappearing without effort.

 If you’re here and you’ve been looking for the same thing, then let me tell you a few of the things that worked and didn’t work for me personally.
-[If you just came to drool over pictures of yummy chocolate then please feel free to skip the rest ’cause I’m about to go all boring-baker-stuff on you.]
+[If you just came to drool over pictures of yummy chocolate, no problem.
+Please feel free to skip the rest ’cause I’m about to go all boring-baker-stuff on you.]

 I browsed through so many different recipes to get inspiration but at the end of the day I just started comparing each batch to my last one, mad-scientist style, until I was happy with the result.
-Let’s break this down, a brownie is only a few simple ingredients but primarily you need; some form of fat, some form of sugar, and some form of chocolate, and usually eggs.
-Then there are the smaller things that can make a big difference like baking soda or powder, the ratios of all these things, and the order and technique for putting them together.
+Let’s break this down, a brownie is only a few simple ingredients but primarily you need; some form of fat, some form of sugar, and some form of chocolate, and usually eggs but not in vegan brownies ;P. Then there are the smaller things that can make a big difference like baking soda or powder, the ratios of all these things, and the order and technique for putting them together.

 Then on the baking soda/powder, I tried different variations with each but my favorite textured attempts were when I left it out all together.
 Then you’ll need some flour to hold it all together, some vanilla because yum, and skipping salt is way out of the question.
-After that you can cram these full of as many chocolate chips as you think you can handle and then the toppings are, like I said, optional.
+After that you can cram these full of as many chocolate chips as you think you can handle.
+Then the toppings are, like I said, optional.

-Now then, when you get to actually making these you’ll want to melt your butter completely to mix it with the cocoa and the sugar, but you don’t want to get it too hot or you’ll shock your sugar and seize up the cocoa.
+Now then, when you get to actually making these you’ll want to melt your butter completely.
+It helps to mix it with the cocoa and the sugar.
+However, you don’t want to get it too hot or you’ll shock your sugar and seize up the cocoa.
 Just get it to melted temperature and you’re good.
-Once you mix in the other ingredients try not to stir too much because it messes with you end texture, you only want to stir the final batter until it’s smooth.
+Once you mix in the other ingredients try not to stir too much.
+It messes with you end texture, you only want to stir the final batter until it’s smooth.
 Okay, and last but not least I should probably mention the pan size.
 The recipe is for a half-batch and works well in an 8×8 pan or, what I use, a 7×11 pan.
 The pictured bars were a double batch baked in a 13×9 because a half-batch just doesn’t cut it for my family.

-Extra Dark Chocolate Chunk Brownies & Nutella Fudge Frosting (Vegan)
+Vegan Chocolate Chunk Brownies & "Nutella" Fudge Frosting

 Take your favorite chocolate treat to the next level with some chocolate hazelnut goodness and lots of chocolate chips!